Lewis & Clark College: Campus

 as well as an independent architecture blog.

+In August 2022, a student died and two were seriously injured while they were sitting on hammocks attached to stone columns on campus and one of the columns collapsed on them.
+A lawsuit was filed against the school in 2024 alleging that the school had failed to warn students about the danger, to remove the hazard, and to close off the area.
+The estate of the deceased student sought $20 million from the school, and the case was settled out of court.

 Residence halls

 All students are required to live on campus for the first two years, excepting those already residents of Portland, those over the age of 21 before the start of the fall term, married students, and transfer students with at least 61 credit hours.

 Most Lewis & Clark College residence halls are co-ed.
 While individual rooms generally house one gender, students may opt otherwise under the college's gender-neutral housing policy.